Call out to residents!

 Curators David Cross and Cameron Bishop together with a stellar group of artists will lead SIX MOMENTS IN KINGSTON, a dynamic series of six public artworks set in sites around Kingston.

-Video artist and animator Laresa Kosloff, ‘craftivist’ Tal Fitzpatrick, curator and artist Spiros Panagirakis, multidisciplinary collective Field Theory, conceptual artist Steven Rhall and performance artist Shane McGrath, respond to infamous stories from Kingston in 1970s and 80s, including the mysterious disappearance of aviator Fred Valentich who flew out from Moorabbin airport in 1978 never to be seen again; a celebration of globally successful Parkdale-raised rocker Rick Springfield; the election of Moorabbin’s first female councillor and mayor, Julie Cooper, in 1976; and VFL player Phil Carmen’s notorious head-butting incident at Moorabbin Oval resulting in a 20-week suspension.
+Video artist and animator Laresa Kosloff, ‘craftivist’ Tal Fitzpatrick, curator and artist Spiros Panigirakis, multidisciplinary collective Field Theory, conceptual artist Steven Rhall and performance artist Shane McGrath, respond to infamous stories from Kingston in 1970s and 80s, including the mysterious disappearance of aviator Fred Valentich who flew out from Moorabbin airport in 1978 never to be seen again; a celebration of globally successful Parkdale-raised rocker Rick Springfield; the election of Moorabbin’s first female councillor and mayor, Julie Cooper, in 1976; and VFL player Phil Carman’s notorious head-butting incident at Moorabbin Oval resulting in a 20-week suspension.

 SIGN UP! with family and friends to remake Kingston’s history!
 Join music, performance, dance, visual art, historic research, storytelling and craft activities, work with artists, and develop a creative response to each story.
 NO EXPERIENCE NECESSARY!